Costs & Options

 The standard coping is white aluminum.
 You can get a different color (Grey) but I mostly see either the standard white or homeowners upgrading to a concrete cantilevered coping.

-- grey aluminum coping with grey standard step runs about $500
+- Grey aluminum coping with grey standard step runs about $500 extra.

 Over the last 5-6 years I’ve seen the trend switch from traditional chlorine systems to salt water sanitation systems.

 Basically, you add salt in the beginning of the season and the salt system produces its own chlorine all season long ( you would probably replenish after a hard rain or when backwashing), so there is less maintenance than with a chlorine system.

 The upgrade to a saltwater system is around $1,500

 This is the blue bubble wrap tarp that comes with your standard package.
 If you have a heater, you might not use it except maybe in the beginning and the end of the season.
 It does help extend the swim season.

 Most homeowners consider these covers a nuisance.
 Also, I would not start out upgrading to a reel cart for your initial pool build.
 You might find the whole solar cover thing to be a hassle so don’t put money here just yet.

 You’ll probably have a few upgrade options here (in addition to the $1,500 we laid out above)

 - add a few GFI outlets near the pool so you don’t have extension cords everywhere.
 The cost is minimal while the electrician is already on site.
 Figure around $200.

 - You’ll have some extra cost if you are doing an electric heater.
 Even if you postpone it, do the electrical for it with the initial pool build.